Bible translations into Japanese: Catholic versions

 In the Catholic Church, Emile Raguet of the MEP translated the New Testament from the Vulgate Latin version and published it in 1910.
 It was treated as the standard text by Japanese Catholics.
-Federico Barbaro colloquialized it (published in 1957).
+Federico Barbaro created a colloquialized version, which was published in 1957.
 He went on to translate the Old Testament in 1964.

 The Franciscans completed a translation of the whole Bible, based on the Greek and Hebrew text, in 1978.
 This project was inspired by the Jerusalem Bible.

 Orthodox versions

-In the Eastern Orthodox Church, Nicholas and Tsugumaro Nakai translated the New Testament as an official text in 1901, but the 1954 Colloquial Translation is often used.
+In the Eastern Orthodox Church, Nicholas and Tsugumaro Nakai translated the New Testament as an official text in 1901.

-The Japanese Orthodox Bible, of course, describes the Orthodox Yasuyuki Takahashi as "the most credible Bible that can be used regardless of the religion", but even Protestant missionaries in the Meiji era have apostles.
-Some have described the Gospels of the Book and John as "much better than any translation currently in existence".
+Some, such as Protestant Fujihara Fujio, have criticized the style of the 1901 translation.
+In the 1930s, Orthodox Christians called for the translation to be revised, as they felt that the translation was difficult to understand.
+However, in an effort to ensure the accuracy of the translation, Nicholas opposed any such changes.

-Some people don't appreciate the style very much like the Protestant Fujihara Fujio, but in the modern Bible, etc., it is described as an accurate translation.
-On the other hand, it is true that this translation is difficult, and in the 1930s, orthodox people called for revision.
-However, Nikolai himself should raise the understanding of the believers toward the translation by having the Orthodox teachings understood correctly, and on the contrary, he was opposed to damaging the accuracy of the translation by asking the public.
+In modern times, the 1954 Colloquial Translation is often used instead.